Music: They Might Be Giants

 - Stalker with a Crush: The narrator in "I'm Your Boyfriend Now".

-- Step Up to the Microphone: Danny Weinkauf, the band's bass player, wrote and sung "Where Do They Make Balloons?".
+- Step Up to the Microphone: Danny Weinkauf, the band's bass player, wrote and sung "Where Do They Make Balloons?" and "I Am A Paleontologist", and drummer Marty Beller wrote and sung "Alphabet Lost and Found", "High Five", and "Speed and Velocity".

 - Subliminal Seduction: